Beamline Spectroscopy of Integrated Circuits With Hard X-ray Transition Edge Sensors at the Advanced Photon Source: Introduction

 \IEEEPARstart{S}{uperconducting} photon detectors offer an order of magnitude improvement in energy resolution over semiconductor-based detectors.
 This has enabled them to make a significant impact in a variety of scientific fields, including astronomy, particle physics, and X-ray science~\cite{Irwin2005,Ullom2015}.
 Instruments based on arrays of superconducting Transition Edge Sensors (TESs) are now being deployed at a number of X-ray light sources worldwide~\cite{Doriese2017,Lee2019}.
 At the Advanced Photon Source (APS), Argonne National Laboratory, we are developing a hard X-ray TES array-based instrument for X-ray Fluorescence (XRF) and X-ray Absorption (XAS) spectroscopy.
 Once commissioned, this instrument will be made available for beamline user science.

 With their high photon collection efficiency and excellent energy resolution, one potential application for TES-based X-ray spectrometers is high spatial resolution X-ray fluorescence mapping.
 In this technique, an image is created by scanning the sample with a very focused X-ray beam, measuring X-ray fluorescence spectra at each sampled spatial position to obtain relative elemental abundances.
 Collecting photons with a high efficiency is important to map quickly, and a high energy resolution is important to correctly identify the fluorescence lines and determine the elemental ratios at each sample point.
 TESs have an advantage over narrow band, low collection efficiency wavelength-dispersive instruments by covering a wide energy range in a single measurement, and for radiation-sensitive samples which do not allow detector inefficiencies to be compensated for by increasing the incident beam brightness.
 They also have a large advantage over lower-resolution semiconductor-based energy dispersive instruments for complex samples with mixed $3d$, $4d$, and $5d$ transition metal elements with overlapping $K$ and $L$-shell emission lines.
 Integrated circuits are an example of samples in this latter category.
 Besides their semiconductor substrate, integrated circuits consist of complex 3-D geometries of metals and metal compounds.
 Precisely mapping these features non-destructively requires X-ray wavelengths due to their size~\cite{Levine1998,Xu2003}.
 Such a map might be needed for independent verification of correct manufacture, reverse engineering, or failure analysis~\cite{Mahmood2015}.
-Though our current APS instrument with its prototype TES arrays is not intended for imaging applications, as a demonstration of the concept we have used it to collect fluorescence spectra from three different integrated circuit chips at the APS beamline, and made a direct comparison against spectra of the same samples collected with a silicon drift detector.
-This is both a characterization of our system and a simple demonstration of what future purpose-built TES XRF mapping instruments~\cite{Weichman2020} might be able to achieve.